7300 Bandpass Filters - Pre-Selectors

 I had to always use this with the IC-706 (mobile) in my RV when operating 20m with a good antenna instead of the mobile whip.

 I did a lot of team contesting (multi/single, multi/multi) in the 1990s and early 2000s.
 These TX BPFs were worth their weight in gold.
 In the meantime, inflation has driven the price of thes BPFs to about that of gold!
-I sold mine for more than I had paid for them about 15 years earlier.
+I sold mine for more than I had paid for them about 15 years after I bought them.

 On the lighter side . . . 'these filters' were a good investment but now days 'eggs' are an even better investment!
 Eggscuse me folks . . . couldn't resist that! (hi)